robotman2412/pax-graphics/docs/supported-platforms.md

 ## Details: Pi Pico
 Due both to request and personal projects, I am currently working on support for the Raspberry Pi Pico.
-In its current state, all this does is compile without MCR support for ARM Cortex-M0+ devices.
+In its current state, all this does is compile without MCR support.

+Due to the more "raw CMake" nature of the Pico SDK, it's slightly more complicated.
-TL;DR: Clone it, build it with `make -f Pi_Pico.mk` and link `build/pax_graphics` in your `CMakeLists.txt`.
+TL;DR: Clone it and link it with `add_subdirectory` and `target_link_libraries`.

 But an actual explanation is better, so: